DataBiosphere/terra-azure-relay-listeners/README.md

 >*Note*: The connection string must contain an EntityPath parameter.
 > The value of EntityPath must be the Hybrid Connection name.

-`relayConnectionName:` Hybrid Connection name.
+`relayConnectionName`: Hybrid Connection name.
 Must the same value as the EntityPath.

-`targetProperties.targetHost:` The local or private endpoint where the listener must forward all requests.
+`listener.targetProperties.targetHost`: The local or private endpoint where the listener must forward all requests.

-`requestInspectors:` A list of request inspectors to be enabled.
+`requestInspectors`: A list of request inspectors to be enabled.

-`targetProperties.removeEntityPathFromHttpUrl` If `true` the HTTP request to the target won't include the Entity Path (Hybrid Connection name) in the URL.
+`listener.targetProperties.removeEntityPathFromHttpUrl` If `true` the HTTP request to the target won't include the Entity Path (Hybrid Connection name) in the URL.
 The default value is `false`.

+`listener.corsSupportProperties.preflightMethods` Methods that we support CORS.
+Default to `OPTIONS, POST, PUT, GET, DELETE, HEAD, PATCH`.

 ## Running Jupyter Notebooks